nartc/angular-three/CONTRIBUTING.md

 ```
 .
+├── apps/
+│   ├── sandbox
-├── packages/
+├── libs/
 │   ├── core
+│   ├── documentations
 │   ├── schematics
 │   ├── cannon
 │   ├── soba
 │   ├── postprocessing
-│   ├── demo
-│   └── storybook
 └── tools/
     └── generators/
         └── three
 ```

-- `packages/` contains the core libraries and their dependencies
+- `libs/` contains the core libraries and their dependencies
   - `core`: contains the core library.
 This library holds almost all core entities from THREE.js (anything you can import from `THREE` with `import * as THREE from 'three'`)
     - `core-plugin-e2e`: contains the e2e test for Generators